 (c) Detached garages and accessory buildings may be erected on manufactured home lots as permitted in § 155.308.

 (a) Water.
 An accessible, adequate, safe supply of water shall be provided in each manufactured home park.
 When a municipal water supply is not available, a community water supply shall be developed and its supply used exclusively in accordance with the standards of the Sanitary Engineering Division of the North Carolina Division of Health Services and the County Health Department.

 (b) Sewer.
 Adequate and safe sewage disposal facilities shall be provided in all manufactured home parks.
-Collection systems and sewage treatment complying with the requirements of the North Carolina Department of Natural Resources and Community Development and the County Health Department shall be provided.
+Collection systems and sewage treatment complying with the requirements of the North Carolina Department of Environmental Quality and the County Health Department shall be provided.